magenta/magenta-studio/README.md

 Magenta Studio is a set of plugins contained in a [Max for Live](https://www.ableton.com/en/live/max-for-live/) Device.
 They are contained in a single web application that runs in the Max environment via Chromium Embedded Framework (CEF).
 All of the front-end code is contained in the `client/` folder, which contains the five plugins, and common UI and communication components which can be found in the `client/components/` folder.
 These objects are built using [lit](https://lit.dev/).

 The communication between the web application and Live is handed through Max.
-This contains a local express server that runs on port 3333 in [Node for Max](https://cycling74.com/articles/node-for-max-intro-%E2%80%93-let%E2%80%99s-get-started).
+This contains a local express server that runs on port 3333 (or 3334, 3335, etc if you have multiple instances open) in [Node for Max](https://cycling74.com/articles/node-for-max-intro-%E2%80%93-let%E2%80%99s-get-started).
 The Max patch and related JavaScript files can be found in the folder called `magenta4live.amxd/`.

 ## Installation